andreportela/qas_intrusion_detection/README.md

 This repository holds the experimental code and data: web server, clients, attackers, dataset, data preparation, classification, etc.

+All the experiments were conducted using 2 guests (Server01 and Client01) <a href="https://www.osboxes.org/ubuntu/#ubuntu-20-04-vbox" class="external-link" target="_blank">Ubuntu 20.04 virtual machines</a> using Virtual Box 6.1.30 on a Windows 10 Pro Host 21H1.

+Both VMs should run in Bridge mode with a different mac address on the network cards.

 ## Requirements

 Python 3.8+